Fula alphabets: Unicode

 The extended Latin characters used in the Latin transcription of Fula were incorporated since an early version of the Unicode Standard.
 At least some of the extended Arabic characters used in Ajami are also in the Unicode standard.
 The Adlam alphabet was added to the Unicode Standard in June 2016 with the release of version 9.0.

 Other scripts

 There has been at least one effort to adapt the N'Ko alphabet to the Pular language of Guinea.
 In the late 1960s, David Dalby recorded two additional scripts- the Dita script created by Oumar Dembélé (or Dambele) of Bamako, and another script created by Adama Ba.
-Dita was influenced by the traditional iconography of various Malian communities, while Ba's system is a cursive script which Dalby compares to the handwritten Latin alphabet.
+Dita was influenced by the traditional iconography of various Malian communities, while Ba's system was a cursive script which Dalby compared to the handwritten Latin alphabet.
 Both scripts were alphabetic in nature, and in the face of disapproval from officials who favored the promotion of Latin-script literacy, neither had seen widespread adoption as of 1969.